agude/agude.github.io/_drafts/2021-09-29-switrs_ford_vs_toyota_during_covid_19.md

 three different traits---vehicle type, location, and age---and none of them explain the entirety of the collision rate difference between Toyotas and Fords after the COVID-19 stay-at-home order.
-My conclusion is that Ford drivers are just different from Toyota drivers, along multiple different dimensions, which accounts for the different behavior after the pandemic started.
+My conclusion is that Ford drivers are just different from Toyota drivers, in multiple ways, each of which contributes to the trend.